lebao3105/Commands-collection/README.md

 ## Program(s) notes
 1. Printf: The "parse arguments" is not fully completed yet.
 Its hard to say, there are many problems on how the users can work on this program.
-2. Touch: Currently we have our new program, but I found that -Fu option is not working here, with both cmd and powershell.
+2. Touch: Currently we have our new program, but I found that -Fu option is not working here, with both cmd and powershell; so you can uncomment the units in uses section and textgreenln in the main program block.
 This program has been rewritten with new features, such as create file even you are running this app with multi arguments, for example:
 ```
 > touch 9 hello.txt
 There are many arguments that we are detected here.
 Which one you want to create?